William Syphax

 He gained passage of a relief bill in Congress in 1866 to restore 17 acres of land his mother had received from her father, planter George Washington Parke Custis, the only grandson of the late First Lady Martha Washington.
-After the Civil War, Syphax served as the first African-American president of the Board of Trustees of Colored Schools of Washington and Georgetown in Washington, D.C.
+After the Civil War, Syphax served as the first president of the Board of Trustees of Colored Schools of Washington and Georgetown in Washington, D.C.

 Life and career

 Syphax was born into slavery in Alexandria County, Virginia, about 1825.
 His mother was Maria Carter, an enslaved mixed-race woman who was the daughter of Ariana, a slave, and planter George Washington Parke Custis.
 He owned the plantation known as Arlington, where Maria and her mother Ariana lived and worked.
 (Custis was the only grandson of Martha Custis Washington, by her first marriage, and the step-grandson and adopted son of George Washington).
 Syphax's father was Charles Syphax, a slave at Mount Vernon who had overseen construction of Arlington House.
 By the mid-1820s Charles had been taken by Custis to Arlington when he took over the property.
 Custis allowed Maria and Charles to marry in the house.
+His brother was John B. Syphax, member of the Virginia House of Delegates.

 In 1826 Custis sold Maria Syphax, her eldest child Elinor, and William to a Quaker living in Alexandria, Virginia, perhaps so that the man could manumit Maria and her two children.
 In 1826 Custis gave Maria a bequest of 17 acres of land from the south part of the Arlington estate.
 Charles Syphax was held as a slave until freed in 1857 by his next master, Robert E. Lee, under the terms of the George W. P. Custis will.

 With his family, William Syphax settled in the District of Columbia when he was 11 years old.
 The city had a large community of free people of color, and the Syphaxes became part of the elite.
 As a young man, Syphax began working for the United States Department of the Interior in 1851.
 He also built connections throughout the city.

 During the American Civil War, the Union confiscated Maria Syphax's property when it confiscated the remainder of the Arlington property.
 Custis had not legally documented this transfer of land to Maria Syphax (state law may have prohibited it).
 For a time the Union forces used it as a refuge for freedmen.
 William Syphax used his connections in Washington, DC to ensure his mother regained control of her property, through a relief bill enacted by Congress in 1866.